WillJDunn/genetic-algorithm/README.md

 The actual algorithm for executing the program are in the **GeneticAlgorithm** class.
 It allows you to specify one crossover method and one selection method, but you can easily modify it to combine various crossover or selection methods.

 GeneticAlgorithm **standardAlgorithm** takes the following arguments.
 It returns a String listing the top solution and prints it to Standard.out.
-The standard format for the return values is CSV format with the header "itemNum,value,cost,fitnessScore = ####" followed by all items listed one per line in the format "itemNum,value,cost".
+The standard format for the return values is CSV format with the header "itemNum,value,cost,fitnessScore: ####" followed by all items listed one per line in the format "itemNum,value,cost".
 Review the documentation about each topic (population, crossover methods, selection methods) in this readme for more information:
 * genotype: a *Genotype* class that has your items
 * populationSize: an *int* of the size of the initial population
 * crossoverRate: a *double* of the crossover rate (the number of children that will be produced per generation) this is typically around 0.6